CMSgov/bluebutton-site-static/_pages/developers.md

 Our schedules may vary depending on many things like maintenance, delayed delivery of claims to the CCW data warehouse, or additional data quality processing that's needed.

 We recommend you have a daily or weekly job to fetch new claims data for your users.
-Please be responsible with your API usage and comply with the Service Management Rights to Limit conditions in the [Blue Button API Terms of Service](/terms/).
+Please be responsible with your API usage and comply with the Service Management Rights to Limit conditions in the [Blue Button 2.0 API Terms of Service](/terms/).

-**Use of the Blue Button Logo**
+**Use of the Blue Button 2.0 API Logo**

-The Blue Button logo and usage guidelines is detailed [here](https://www.healthit.gov/patients-families/blue-button/blue-button-image).
+The Blue Button 2.0 API logo and usage guidelines is detailed [here](https://www.healthit.gov/patients-families/blue-button/blue-button-image).

 **Beneficiary Revokes Access**